Teopile/git-clone-practice/README.md

-This is the second part of the homework for git.
+This is the second change of the readme file